-Students will recognize the limits of what is known about development in adolescence and have opportunities to suggest directions for future research and interventions.
+Students will recognize the limits of what is known about adult development and aging and have opportunities to suggest directions for future research and interventions.

 5: Communication Skills

 Students will learn to engage in evidence-based dialogues with class colleagues and the course instructor.